-Development depends on cell behaviour and cell properties (motility, proliferation, shape, polarity, etc.).
-The spatio-temporal arrangement of cellular processes is at the basis of the formation of transient embryonic territories from which inter-cellular signals are established that in turn modify the cell state.
-Changes in this spatio-temporal pattern underlie the evolution of the body plans.
-We are using clonal analysis and imaging to study these aspects of development and their links with genetics in several vertebrate models, with particular emphasis on the central nervous system, the muscular system, the surface ectoderm and its derivatives.
-We are also interested in the epigenetic modifications that perturb gene expression, in particular that of transgenes.
+Development is controlled by the behaviour and properties of cells (shape / polarity / motility / proliferation / death, etc.).
+The spatio-temporal arrangement of cellular processes forms the basis of the formation of transient embryonic territories, from which intercellular signals are established that modify cell state.
+Changes in these spatio-temporal patterns lead to changes in body plans.
+We are using clonal analysis and imaging to study these aspects of development and their links with genetics in several chordate models, with particular emphasis on an apparently simple structure the hair follicle and more complex structures the central nervous system, the surface ectoderm and the paraxial mesoderm.

-Keywords: LaacZ, cell lineage, mouse embryo, clonal analysis, muscular system, central nervous system, methylation of ADN, CpG, epigenetics, LagoZ, developmental biology
+Keywords: LaacZ, cell lineage, mouse embryo, clonal analysis, central nervous system, hair follicle, Amphioxus, zebrafish, developmental biology

 |Office staff||Researchers||Scientific trainees||Other personnel|

 |Françoise Kamel (firstname.lastname@example.org)||Jean-François Nicolas, INSERM (DR1, email@example.com)